mechmotum/mechmotum.github.io/content/dygert-crash.rst

 least not by the definition espoused by the academic literature.
 The frequency is half what it should be and it isn't steer dominant.
-The video of Dygert shows clearly different oscillations than that shown in the "Bicycle Shimmy" video.
-We aren't likely seeing wobble/shimmy in Dygert's crash.
+The video of Dygert shows clearly different oscillations than that shown in the "Bicycle Shimmy" video above.
+We aren't likely seeing wobble/shimmy in Dygert's crash but the initial jolt visible in the video surely excited an unstable oscillation.
+The large bump may have played a significant role in initiating the subsequent cascading effects.
+There is also the possibility of the rider effectively causing the instability.
+This is well documented in aircraft as "pilot induced oscillations", but seems less likely as it requires more activity on the rider's part.

 Here is a video that has similarities to Dygert's oscillation.
 In this video, the rider's pelvis seems fairly firmly connected to the seat.
 The oscillations are similar in magnitude for steer and roll and a frame-by-frame analysis estimate gives a 2 Hz oscillation frequency, which also doesn't fit the bill to be wobble/shimmy.
-Interestingly, it occurs with the more solid seat-rider coupling.
+Interestingly, it occurs with the more solid seat-rider coupling and not at a hard roll angle.

 .. raw:: html